grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

     # CLI flag: -distributor.zone-awareness-enabled
     [zone_awareness_enabled: <boolean> | default = false]

-    # Comma-separated list of zones to exclude from the ring.
-Instances in
+    # (advanced) Comma-separated list of zones to exclude from the ring.
-    # excluded zones will be filtered out from the ring.
+    # Instances in excluded zones will be filtered out from the ring.
     # CLI flag: -distributor.excluded-zones
     [excluded_zones: <string> | default = ""]